 Every person’s needs are different.
 The TAC looks at each case individually when determining how much to pay.
 The support provided depends on your circumstances, and may include:

-- support services to help you while you recover, such as help with housework;
+- support services to support you while you recover, such as help with housework

 - a lump sum payment if you are eligible for compensation.